dreamineering/business-administration/docs/growth/acquisition/franchise/README.md

 ## How to find potential franchisees

+1. Attend the right industry events
+2. Foster a strong company culture
+3. Identify brand advocates
+4. Create a strong online presence

 ## Further Reading

-Manager of franchise sites, carry the risk of good operation; they're personally invested in success, so tend to be responible and reliable.
+Managers of franchise sites, carry the risk of good operation; they're personally invested in success, so tend to be responible and reliable.

-Creating a franchise will kickstart expansion must faster and force introspection and dispiplen to create best practice workflows.

 Reduce managerial headaches, of finding new locations and hiring staff as franchisee will do this.